delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ## Panel Interview

-You will be interviewed by a panel of people.
+You will be interviewed by a panel of people, as oppose to just 1 or 2 people.

 ## Group Interview

 You will be interviewed as a group.
-Lush does this.
+As in multiple candiates will be interviewed by one interviewer (or panel).

+Employers do this type of interview becaues it is extremely efficient.

+In this style you want to stand out.
+You can do this by:

+* Being confident and respectful.
+Understand that group interviews are efficient and no, the employers do not hate you for doing it.
+* Be a leader.
+If you are working on a team project, find an opportunity to lead.
+* Be yourself and be authentic.
+* Follow up - Send a thank you email after the interview.

+## Following up after an interview

+After the interview, email the interviewer to say thank you.
+Try to mention something specific so the interview will remember you.

 # Styles of Interview